Patricia Roberts Harris: Post-government

-In 1981, Harris was appointed a full-time professor at the George Washington University Law School; She remained on the faculty until her death in 1985.
+In 1981, Harris was appointed a full-time professor at the George Washington University Law School.
+She remained on the faculty until her death in 1985.

 Harris ran unsuccessfully for Mayor of Washington, D.C., in 1982, losing the September 14 primary election to incumbent mayor Marion Barry.
 Among several factors leading to the loss, including her brusque, no-nonsense means of communication, some scholars have listed that Washington, D.C., had never elected a female mayor.
-However, the city's first female mayor, Sharon Pratt (1991–1995), cut her teeth as Harris's campaign manager for her mayoral race.
+However, the city's first female mayor, Sharon Pratt (1991–95), cut her teeth as Harris' campaign manager for her mayoral race.

 Personal life and death

-During her tenure at the American Council on Human Rights, Harris first met William Beasley Harris, then a member of the Howard law faculty and later a federal Maritime Commission administrative judge.
+During her tenure at the American Council on Human Rights, Harris first met William Beasley Harris, then a member of the Howard law faculty and later a Federal Power Commission administrative judge.
 They began dating in 1955, and were married on September 1, 1955.

 Harris was a member of Delta Sigma Theta sorority and served for six years as its first national executive director.

 In 1967, Lord Snowdon photographed Harris at the United Nations for Vogue.
 In her spare time, Harris enjoyed cooking and baking.

 Harris's husband died in November 1984.
 She died of breast cancer at age 60 on March 23, 1985.
 She was interred at the Rock Creek Cemetery in Washington, D.C.